silviu-ai/CodeWithAI/_posts/2024-07-26-Prompt-Engineering-for-Developers.md

 There aren't many references or tutorials on the web that pertain directly to Prompt Engineering for developers, but I am going to list here the ones that I could find.

 [DeepLearning.ai](https://deeplearning.ai)
 DLAI is one of the best places to get yourself immersed in AI knowledge that you would need in your development with AI.
-All the courses here are useful but I found the following ones notable:
+All the courses here are useful, but I found the following ones notable:

 This is a short course, probably the oldest course in their collection: [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).
 It is basic, but has something to get you introduced to the concepts, free to watch.

-Also a short course, [Pair Programming with a Large Language Model](https://www.deeplearning.ai/short-courses/pair-programming-llm/).
+Also, a short course, [Pair Programming with a Large Language Model](https://www.deeplearning.ai/short-courses/pair-programming-llm/).
 It is a bit more advanced, on how to use LLMs to enhance, debug, and document your code, write test cases, etc. Also free to watch.

 Also short, in the YouTube Visual Studio Channel, I found this [Essential AI Prompts for Developers](https://www.youtube.com/watch?v=H3M95i4iS5c) pretty useful.
 Free to watch.